-For legal reasons we cannot deal with appeals and disputes over the telephone or third-parties.
+For legal reasons, we cannot deal with appeals and disputes over the telephone or third-parties.

 We aim to provide a fair appeals service carried out by our experienced appeals team.
-The team uses photographic evidence, reports from our on-site operatives and your correspondence when dealing with any dispute.
+The team uses photographic evidence, reports from our on-site operatives, and your correspondence when dealing with any dispute.

-Please note we will defend ourselves vigorously and consider recovering costs against any County Court action that may be issued against us, refer to the news section on the right of this page for latest court reports.
+Please note we will defend ourselves vigorously and consider recovering costs against any County Court action that may be issued against us, refer to the news section on the right of this page for the latest court reports.

 The issuing operator will consider your PCN appeal purely based upon the information you have provided with your Appeal.
 Please ensure to enter all information accurately and provide all relevant supporting evidence, failure to do so may result in your Appeal being rejected by the operator or render your Appeal as invalid.

 (You are advised to send appeals by recorded delivery)

 *Please be advised that for legal reasons we cannot enter into conversation regarding appeals over the phone or any third-party.